2025 MMCGME Quality Forum

 For questions or assistance, please contact [email protected].

-Projects will be evaluated by a panel of experienced judges prior to the event.
-The winning projects will be announced at the event, and the winners will present in person on May 28.
-Finalists are required to attend the full duration of the event.
-Cash prizes of up to $500 will be distributed at the end of the event.
+All submitted projects will be evaluated by a panel of experienced judges prior to the event.
+The winning projects will be announced during the Quality Forum, and the winners will present live and in-person on May 28, 2025.

 Link to the Evaluation and Scoring Form

-Projects will be evaluated by a panel of experienced judges prior to the event.
-The winning projects will be announced at the event, and the winners will present in person on May 28.
-Finalists are required to attend the full duration of the event.
-Cash prizes of up to $500 will be distributed at the end of the event.
+All submitted projects will be evaluated by a panel of experienced judges prior to the event.
+The winning projects will be announced during the Quality Forum, and the winners will present live and in-person on May 28, 2025.

 Link to the Evaluation and Scoring Form